faasm/faasm/docs/mpi.md

 We benchmark Faasm against OpenMPI by running both on the same set of bare metal machines or VMs.
 The steps to do this are as follows.

+## 0. Check SSH

+Note that all the machines must be able to SSH to each other without any prompt or passwords.

 ## 1. Set up the VMs

 The set-up is done with Ansible.
 You need to create a file in this directory at